 In simple terms, my big idea for getting to scale in space comes down to this: A purchasing agreement.
 Why this makes sense starts by comparing the cost and effort to do one ARM mission versus the cost of doing many.

 In that original study created by a group of researchers funded by the Keck Institute for Space Studies, the cost of a single mission to capture a single asteroid and return it to Lunar orbit was estimated as $2.647 billion in FY12 constant dollars.
 These estimates were based on a first mission to capture an asteroid of between 6-8 meters in diameter which would have a mass of approximately 500,000 kg, or 1.1 million pounds.
+(This is significantly more than two ounces.).
 The original mission profile estimated that it would take 6-10 years to complete the rendezvous, capture, and return of the asteroid depending on the size and location of the asteroid targeted.
 The cost on a per lb. basis for this very first mission would be in the range of $2,400/lb.

 This is not cheap, but it compares favorably for the current delivery cost of a pound of material to L1 from Earth.
-Today, that cost has been estimated in the range of $40,000-$50,000 per lb (or $100k/kg).
+Today, that cost has been estimated in the range of $40,000-$50,000 per lb (or $100,000/kg).